MarcusAdielsonGuichet/Test-Bench-Digital-Twin/example_unifmu_standalone/README.md

 Now there are two ways to test the FMU:
 - Run python code directly: python .\fmu_example\resources\model.py
+- Run powershell as admin, with set-executionpolicy unrestrited, as select No
 - Load and run the FMU using the FMpy library: python run_fmu.py

 You should test the code with both approaches.